jhpyle/docassemble/_docs/objects.md

 * <a name="Individual.gender"></a>`gender` - this should be set to
   `'male'`, `'female'`, or `'other'`.
 It is used by a variety of methods such as [`pronoun()`].
+* <a name="Individual.use_familiar"></a>`use_familiar` - set this to
+  `True` if you want the individual to be referred to by their first name when the individual's name is reduced to text.
+By default, the full name is used.

 <a name="set_info"></a>A number of useful methods can be applied to
 objects of class `Individual`.
 Many of them will respond differently